Legal Information: Arizona

 At this hearing, one of two things could happen:

-- the judge can decide to issue a "permanent" order of protection, which lasts for one year from the day it is served (and it has to be served within one year of the date it was issued); or
+- the judge can decide to issue a “permanent” order of protection, which lasts for two years from the day it is served and it has to be served within one year of the date it was issued; or

 - the judge could decide that more evidence is needed before issuing a “permanent” order and s/he may order a hearing within 10 days, which the abuser has the right to attend.1